 |The Sims 3||2009||5||11|

 There have been at least four or five years between each release of The Sims titles.
-We know that The Sims 5 will not come out in 2018, because Electronic Arts would have already announced so.
-And we see that there have always been an increasing number of complex expansions with each release, so The Sims 4, with only 9 expansions to this date, is not quite there yet.
+We know that The Sims 5 will not come out in early 2020, because Electronic Arts would have already announced so.
+And we see that there have always been an increasing number of complex expansions with each release, so The Sims 4, with only 9 big expansions to date, is not quite there yet.

 With all this information, we can conclude that there is a high chance that Electronic Arts will spend 5 or 6 years developing expansions for The Sims 4.
 And that there will be at least two more expansions for The Sims 4, possibly 3 or 4 more.